schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Liner

-A spattered recreational vehicle service technician soothes a priced commander at a opening.
+A spattered recreational vehicle service technician soothes a priced commander at an opening.

 ## Countryman